Preparing for a Hearing

 You can use this Written Submission Template as a reference or starting point for your own submission, or a submission you are writing on behalf of a client.
 This template outlines a hypothetical dispute and should not be viewed as an example of a successful submission.
 The purpose of the template is to show you one possible way to structure a submission in a clear and organized manner.

-48-Hour Orders of Possession
+7 Day Orders of Possession

+Residential Tenancy Branch Policy Guideline 54 says that the standard effective date for an Order of Possession is seven days.
 When disputing an eviction notice, it can be prudent to request adequate time to move – in the event that you lose the hearing.
 For example, you can explain to the arbitrator that you have children, pets, or a disability that will make it challenging to find new housing and move on short notice.
 Similarly, you can explain how a longer move-out deadline would not cause significant hardship to the landlord.
 For example, if it is already the middle of the month, you can argue that, realistically, your landlord will not be able to find new tenants before the start of the next month.
 Payment of rent can also be a key factor in an arbitrator’s decision to extend a move-out deadline.
 If you are all caught up on your rent payments, and can continue to pay rent going forward, try to use that as a justification for a more reasonable move-out deadline.

 RESOURCE: Request for Appropriate Time to Move Template